How to fit red wine calories into your diet - Red wine calories per glass

 Red wine is known to contain a variety of antioxidants, which may have health benefits.
 Along with antioxidants, red wine has calories, from alcohol and carbohydrates.
 If you're tracking calories for weight control you need to account for those in wine.
 It's all about tuning into the red wine calories per glass.

-According to the USDA nutrient database, different varieties of red wine tend to have very similar calorie counts, although not all the calories come from alcohol.
-A 5 fluid oz glass of red wine has an average of 122 calories and just over 100 of those calories are from alcohol (about 14 grams).
+Different varieties of red wine tend to have very similar calorie counts, although not all the calories come from alcohol.
+A 5 fluid ounce glass of red wine has an average of 122 calories and just over 100 of those calories are from alcohol (about 14 grams).
 The rest of the calories are from carbohydrates.
-Aside from antioxidants, red wine doesn't have significant amounts of any other nutrients, such as protein, vitamins or minerals.
+Aside from antioxidants, red wine doesn't have significant amounts of any other nutrients, such as protein, vitamins, or minerals.

 Alcohol is metabolized to acetate which is used as an energy source.
 The metabolism of fatty acids (from your food or your fat cells) can be reduced if you drink a lot of alcohol.
 It's a good argument for drinking red wine in moderation.